-One of the key characteristics of the Boxology framework is its modularity, allowing the combine and reuse elementary patterns in compositional patterns.
-Van Bekkum et al describe, for example, the two compositional patterns 3a and 3b depicted in Figure 2 [84].
+One of the key characteristics of the Boxology framework is its modularity, allowing the combination and reuse of elementary patterns in compositional patterns.
+Van Bekkum et al. describe, for example, the two compositional patterns 3a and 3b depicted in Figure 2 [84].
 For the compositional pattern 3a, the two elementary patterns 1a and 2a (Figure 1) are combined.
 The resulting compositional pattern describes a basic structure for a (statistical) machine learning model depicting the training (creation of the model) and testing or application phase (application of the model on new data).
-Similarily, the compositional pattern 3b is created from combining two elementary patterns, allowing to depict a basic structure for a semantic model.
+Similarly, the compositional pattern 3b is created from combining two elementary patterns, allowing to depict a basic structure for a semantic model.

-When seeking to use any of the two compositional patterns 3a and 3b as a combined representation for training and application of a LLM, however, it becomes apparent that - just as with elementary patterns for LLM-based training and inference - the compositional patterns of the classic Boxology framework are not well-suited for this.
-Thus, we introduce the new compositional pattern 3c (Figure 2) for the combined training and application of a LLM.
-This additional patterns is built from a combination of the two elementary patterns 1a and 2e (Figure 1).
-As for the novel elementary pattern 2e, also this novel compositional is not limited to text-based data only, but maybe applied to any type of data, including image data, audio data, and multimodal data.
+When seeking to use any of the two compositional patterns 3a and 3b as a combined representation for training and application of an LLM, however, it becomes apparent that - just as with elementary patterns for LLM-based training and inference - the compositional patterns of the classic Boxology framework are not well-suited for this.
+Thus, we introduce the new compositional pattern 3c (Figure 2) for the combined training and application of an LLM.
+This additional pattern is built from a combination of the two elementary patterns 1a and 2e (Figure 1).
+Similar to the novel elementary pattern 2e, this novel compositional is not limited to text-based data only, but can also be applied to any type of data, including image data, audio data, and multimodal data.